drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 ## Attendance

-Attendance at lectures is **mandatory** and in your best interest.
-Your Attendance & Comprehension score is worth 20% of your final grade.
-Lectures will have graded quizzes throughout, and the top 12 scores will be used to calculate your attendance grade.
-This is designed to reduce the weight of exams and technical homeworks.
+Attendance at lectures is mandatory and in your best interest.

+Your **Attendance & Comprehension** score is worth 40% of your final grade.
+Lectures will have graded quizzes throughout, and the top 12 scores will be used to calculate your grade.

 <!--s-->